How to Keep Squirrels Out of Raised Garden Beds

 Since the planters are elevated – we didn’t have any rodents, mice, or moles which is a good thing.

-We also didn’t think a sprinkler, fence or noisemakers made out of aluminum foil or shiny discs would deter them for the long run.
+We also didn’t think a motion-activated sprinkler, fence or noisemakers made out of aluminum foil or shiny discs would deter them for the long run.

 After doing some research, I liked what an Australian gardener I found on YouTube did to deter pests from getting in his raised garden beds.